jzh001/FreeClawRouter/README.md

 # FreeClawRouter

-**FreeClawRouter** is a zero-cost, self-hosted reverse proxy that lets you run **OpenClaw** (or any OpenAI-compatible agent) entirely on free-tier LLM APIs — with automatic failover to a local Ollama model when all cloud quotas are exhausted.
+**FreeClawRouter** is a self-hosted OpenAI-compatible reverse proxy that intelligently distributes requests across multiple LLM providers — balancing rate limits, latency, and task complexity.
+When all configured cloud providers are unavailable, it falls back to a local Ollama model.

+> Each provider has its own usage limits and pricing.
+FreeClawRouter works with whichever providers you have configured — see each provider's terms of service for details on permitted use.

 ```
 OpenClaw → FreeClawRouter (port 8765) → [ Cerebras / Groq / Gemini / OpenRouter / NVIDIA / SambaNova / Mistral ]
-                                                   ↓ (all limits hit)
+                                                   ↓ (all providers unavailable)
                                              Local Ollama (phi4-mini)
 ```